guiwoda/docs/README.md

 You can install the provided Migrations through calling <i class="icon-terminal"></i> `php artisan migrate --package=codebryo/aidkit` from your commandline.

 **Note:** *At the moment of writing Aidkit comes with migration for following tables*
-- users ( for storing all the users including a role 1 = admin , 2 = user )
+- medics ( for storing all the users including some basic roles defined in the config.php File )
 - actionlog ( for storing actions like creating/updating/deleting with information of the Object and the object_id )

 ### Seeding a default user

-*Aidkit* also places a seed file in your database folder. `app/database/seeds/UsersTableSeeder.php` When calling <i class="icon-terminal"></i> `php artisan db:seed` from the commandline a user will be added to the userstable for you to be able to login to the backend right away.
+*Aidkit* also places a seed file in your database folder. `app/database/seeds/MedicsTableSeeder.php` When calling <i class="icon-terminal"></i> `php artisan db:seed` from the commandline a user will be added to the userstable for you to be able to login to the backend right away.
 By default the values are:
-- username -> admin
+- username -> drhouse
-- password -> admin
+- password -> aidkit

 Feel free to change them in the *UsersTableSeeder* file before calling the `db:seed` command from the terminal.